NVIDIA/aistore/docs/relnotes-4.2.md

 ## Python SDK

 The Python SDK gained **chunk-aware range reading** built on the new, **experimental `HeadObjectV2` API**.
-The API exposes object chunk layout (`ObjectPropsV2.Chunks`), allowing the SDK to issue **correct, chunk-aligned HTTP range requests** and assemble results in order.
+The API exposes object chunk layout (`ObjectPropsV2.Chunks`), allowing the SDK to issue **chunk-aligned range requests** and reassemble chunks in sequential order.
 This enables optional **parallel reads for large objects** via `Object.get_reader(num_workers=N)`, particularly beneficial for erasure-coded and chunked objects.

 > `HeadObjectV2` is introduced as an **experimental interface in 4.2**; while the semantics are stable, the underlying control structures may evolve during the 4.2 iteration.